 1 Adopted from AHRQ and CHD evidence based safe design principles [4, 18].

+2 Adjacencies refer to areas that directly support patient care and may include (but is not limited to) diagnostic areas such as radiology, laboratory, or clinical support areas such as clean supply, equipment rooms, soiled utility rooms, nourishment rooms and/or care team workstations.

 AHRQ-Agency for Healthcare Research and Quality, CHD-Center for Health Design